Estimated reading time: 6 minutes

 A customer-centered structure creates customized care for those patients.

-The advantage of this type of structure is that it specializes in the needs of each customer group but can ignore the needs of different customer types.
+The advantage of this type of structure is that it specializes in the needs of each customer group.

 5. Geographic Organizational Structure